-Welcome to the fourth quarter of 2020.
+Welcome to the final stretch of 2020.
 Who would or could have envisioned our current environment merely a year ago?
 In September, CSCMP completed our first ever, virtual EDGE Supply Chain Conference.
 It represents a real testimony to how supply chains can pivot, be resilient, and alter their course to satisfy the needs of our customers when thrown the largest curveball we've ever seen.
 By most, if not all, evaluations, it was quite successful.
 We greatly appreciate our speakers, sponsors, exhibitors, volunteers, and of course attendees and members who participated.
 Our staff worked so hard to bring the best possible content, networking, and interactive experiences possible.

 This year marked our 58th annual conference and now—when it’s so critical to stay connected—we invite you to maintain your CSCMP involvement.

 Obviously, the past few months have mobilized and challenged us—probably more than ever before—but I don’t want to talk about “new normals,” “we’re in this together,” or toilet paper.
 If you’re like me, you’re tired of hearing about it, and little more can be said.
 The fact is, this is what we do … this is our reality.